-- Work with families and caregivers to ensure they are utilizing the Early Childhood Guidelines birth to age 5. - Develop and use a comprehensive scope and sequence aligned to the Oklahoma Academic Standards for English Language Arts PreK-grade 12. - Ensure school schedules are structured so that all areas of the language arts speaking and listening, foundational skills, reading and writing processes, critical reading and writing, vocabulary, language, research, multimodal literacies, and independent reading and writing are taught in a recursive, integrated setting. - Ensure coherence among instructional strategies, curriculum choices, and classroom assessments that reflect the Oklahoma Academic Standards for English Language Arts PreK-grade 12. - Create a process for monitoring implementation of Oklahoma Academic Standards English Language Arts PreK-grade 12. - Create rubrics or scales determining level of student growth throughout the school year in the Oklahoma Academic Standards English Language Arts PreK-grade 12.
+- Work with families and caregivers to ensure they are utilizing the Early Childhood Guidelines birth to age five. - Develop and use a comprehensive scope and sequence aligned to the Oklahoma Academic Standards for English Language Arts, pre-kindergarten through grade 12. - Ensure school schedules are structured so that all areas of the language arts speaking and listening, foundational skills, reading and writing processes, critical reading and writing, vocabulary, language, research, multimodal literacies, and independent reading and writing are taught in a recursive, integrated setting. - Ensure coherence among instructional strategies, curriculum choices, and classroom assessments that reflect the Oklahoma Academic Standards for English Language Arts pre-kindergarten-grade 12. - Create a process for monitoring implementation of Oklahoma Academic Standards English Language Arts pre-kindergarten-grade 12. - Create rubrics or scales determining level of student growth throughout the school year in the Oklahoma Academic Standards English Language Arts pre-kindergarten-grade 12.